-Once constructed, surface runoff from the trail would be directed to improvements (e.g., culverts, basins) designed to capture and convey these flows.
-These improvements would be adequately sized to capture and convey the projected stormflows and would not result in flooding either on- or off-site.
-The proposed Project would not alter the course of a stream or a river and where the trail crosses these locations, culverts would be installed to ensure flows are not impeded and/or redirected.
+Once constructed, surface runoff from the trail would be directed to existing improvements (e.g., culverts, basins) designed to capture and convey these flows.
+These improvements are adequately sized to capture and convey the projected stormflows and would not result in flooding either on- or off-site.
+The proposed Project would not alter the course of a stream or a river.
 Therefore, the proposed Project would result in less than significant impacts, and no mitigation measures are required.